Now tracking all 5 NYC boroughs

 Insurance Agents

-A major renovation permit can be an early signal that a homeowner needs a coverage review.
+A major renovation permit can be a timely prompt for a policy-review conversation.
 PermitBeam turns those public filings into a short weekly list by ZIP code.

 • Owner names when present in public records; no skip tracing required